-Some countries around the would charge what is called a “value added tax”, or most commonly known as “VAT”, on their goods and services.
+Some countries around the would charge what is called a "value-added tax", or most commonly known as "VAT", on their goods and services.
 Depending on which stage your business is in of the supply chain there can be different VAT rates.
 If you are a manufacturer, wholesaler, b2b, and offer services all for the same product/product types you may need more than one VAT Tax.
-For this case I am going to do a simple product that is shipping within Germany.
+In this case, I am going to do a simple product that is shipping within Germany.

 Configuring Magento 2 VAT Tax